Baldwin County Virtual Secondary School: OPERATIONAL POLICIES AND PROCEDURES

 - Academic Intervention lasts until the next grade monitoring, unless students earn their way off by raising their grades above a passing level.

 - BCVSS administration sends emails to parents and students who fall below the required passing average and are required to come in for Academic Intervention meetings.
-Mentor teachers contact parents and students.
+Leadership teachers contact parents and students.
 Meetings and scheduled attendance follow the process listed below.

 Academic Intervention Meetings

-Students are required to attend a face-to-face meeting with mentor teacher, set by appointment, once weekly while on Academic Intervention.
+Students are required to attend a face-to-face meeting with leadership teacher, set by appointment, once weekly while on Academic Intervention.
 These academic coaching sessions are designed to help students get back on track.
 Consecutive occurrences on Academic Intervention require additional days of attendance.
 See the chart below.

 Absences accrue when students miss appointments OR if they miss additional days.
 Parents are contacted when absences occur.